aws-deepracer-community/deepracer-log-guru/README.md

 # deepracer-log-guru

 ## Announcement
-3rd August 2022: Version 3.2.13 is now available with support for the new Jochem Highway and Jochem Turnpike tracks
+6th September 2022: Version 3.2.14 is now available with support for the new Roger Super Raceway track

 ## Introduction